Los Angeles violent crime surged by 67% downtown for the first six months of 2015 according to the FBI Uniform Crime Reports.

 - Broken Windows theory to LAPD policing:

 - Former LAPD Chief Bratton applied the broken windows concept for crime prevention.
-It is a criminology theory first articulated by James Q. Wilson and George L. Kelling about norm-setting and signaling effect of urban disorder and vandalism on additional crime and anti-social behavior.
+It is a criminology theory first articulated by James Q. Wilson and George L. Kelling about the norm-setting and signaling effect of urban disorder and vandalism on additional crime and anti-social behavior.

 - Three Strikes Law